grapemoli/dangee/smart-contracts/README.md

 ```script
 npx hardhat run scripts/deploy.js --network mumbai
 ```
+5. Verify your smart contract.
+You can do so directly on PolygonScan, or by Hardhat via terminal commands.
+See [here](https://hardhat.org/hardhat-runner/plugins/nomicfoundation-hardhat-verify) for the Hardhat method, which I found to be more successful.

 ### Minting NFTs
 For the most part, the front-end will be slated to take care of IPFS-related processes regarding